mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Lasting Harm:** When you cause harm, if your target does not have a mild consequence, you may instead choose to inflict a mild consequence.

-**Piercing Damage:** Your ability ignores the target’s Armor rating.
+**Piercing Damage:** Your ability ignores the target's Armor rating.
 Additionally, you do not have to maintain skin contact for your power to work; you can cause harm through multiple layers of clothing.

 ### Common Power Synergies

-**Healing:** It’s not unusual for someone with your power to trade damage for healing or vice versa.
+**Healing:** It's not unusual for someone with your power to trade damage for healing or vice versa.

 ### Drawbacks

-- The cause harm in the form of strange, cancerous lesions all over your target’s skin.
+- The cause harm in the form of strange, cancerous lesions all over your target's skin.
 Unfortunately, you show them as well, making you look [Grotesque].
 - Despite your best attempts to keep it in check, your power is always active in small ways: pencils rot in your hand, and food spoils when you touch it.
-You [Can’t Turn It Off].
+You [Can't Turn It Off].
-- Your power is usually inactive, which means you aren’t accidentally damaging those around you, but it means you can’t always bring your ability to bear; you have to be furious at a target to harm them.
+- Your power is usually inactive, which means you aren't accidentally damaging those around you, but it means you can't always bring your ability to bear; you have to be furious at a target to harm them.
 Your power is [Fueled By Rage].

 ### Collateral Damage Effects